 Private Student Halls

-The average weekly rent is £70 per week in addition to utility bills.
-This is the average amount of rent if you share a house with other people
+The average weekly rent is £70-£100 (and upwards) per week, in addition to utility bills.
+This is an estimation of the amount of rent if you share a house with other people

-Most housing contracts in the UK are normally only available for longer periods of time (6 months or more).
+Most student housing contracts in the UK are normally only available for longer periods of time (over 6 months).